Director of the Center for Faith and Opportunity Initiatives (HHS)Appointed: 5-25-2017

 “We have such an amazing team at HHS that is absolutely a pro-life team across the spectrum.”

 U.S. Department of Health and Human Services (HHS)

 HHS is charged with protecting the health of all Americans.
 The Trump-Pence administration slowly reshaped HHS to roll back reproductive rights and limit access to health care.

 Background on Shannon Royce

-Shannon Royce’s right-hand-man is Scott Lloyd, the senior advisor at the Center for Faith and Opportunity Initiatives.
+Shannon Royce’s right-hand-man in the Trump-Pence administration was Scott Lloyd, the senior advisor at the Center for Faith and Opportunity Initiatives.
 Lloyd’s former position in the administration was directing the Office of Refugee Resettlement, where he reshaped the office around his personal crusade to block young immigrant women from access to abortion.Tracking Trump: Scott Lloyd

-The White House now requires every federal agency to have a religious outreach representative or team, like HHS has under Royce.Vox
+The Trump White House required every federal agency to have a religious outreach representative or team, like HHS had under Royce.Vox

 Royce deliberately withheld 10,000 public comments in response to a request for information about HHS’s plan to roll back protections for abortion and transgender care — and posted just a few dozen of mostly anti-abortion, anti-trans comments supporting the plan.Politico

 Royce is one of many people opposed to reproductive rights that the Trump-Pence administration appointed.
 Within HHS, that includes former HHS officials Charmaine Yoest and Teresa Manning (both of whom worked for FRC), as well as Valerie Huber and Roger Severino (who FRC named as "allies").Politico